top of page

 Navy Strength Gin

-Higher proof gin just means more booze and more flavor.
-I like to use it to make 50/50 Martinis, as in equla parts gin and vermouth.
+This higher-proof gin translates into more booze (naturally) and more flavor.
+I like to use it to make 50/50 Martinis, as in equal parts gin and vermouth.
 It's also a nice way to give a lighter cocktail a little backbone, like a spritz or champagne cocktail.

 Recommended Brands